 We are dedicated to supporting the University community in our continuous improvement efforts.
 Our goal is to facilitate systematic, comprehensive, and data-based planning and evaluation processes focused on enhancing institutional quality and effectiveness.
 We believe that meaningful collaboration and genuine commitment is at the heart of our University’s excellence!

-A planning, implementation and assessment process that allows us to evaluate whether our practices are meeting our goals.
-Institutional effectiveness (IE) activities help assess performance and provide university accountability.
-The IE process reinforces instructional and administrative quality and effectiveness through a systematic review of goals and outcomes that are consistent with FSU’s mission.
+Institutional Effectiveness (IE) is a cyclical planning, implementation and assessment process that allows us to evaluate whether our practices are meeting our goals.
+The process reinforces instructional and administrative quality and effectiveness through a systematic review of performance against FSU’s mission.

-“Student outcomes—both within the classroom and outside of the classroom—are the heart of the higher education experience.
+“Student outcomes – both within the classroom and outside of the classroom – are the heart of the higher education experience.
 Effective institutions focus on the design and improvement of educational experiences to enhance student learning and support appropriate student outcomes for its educational programs and related academic and student services that support student success.
-To meet the goals of educational programs, an institution is always asking itself whether it has met those goals and how it can become even better.”
-(SACSCOC Resource Manual, page 66)
+To meet the goals of educational programs, an institution is always asking itself whether it has met those goals and how it can become even better” (SACSCOC Resource Manual, pages 66-67).

 How do we assess Institutional Effectiveness?

-SLOs - Academic programs develop student learning outcomes that specify knowledge, skills, values, and attitudes that students will attain throughout their studies in a program or in a specific course.
+Academic units develop Student Learning Outcomes (SLOs) in addition to POs that specify knowledge, skills, values and attitudes that students will attain throughout their studies in a program or in a specific course.
 Assessment methods and desired levels of student competencies are established in accordance with discipline-specific expectations and levels that are appropriate for post-graduation success.
-When feasible, SLOs can be written to conform to the requirements of discipline-specific accrediting agency.
+If appropriate, SLOs can be written to conform to the requirements of discipline-specific accrediting agency.

 Who governs Institutional Effectiveness?

-The Office of the Provost and Executive Vice President is responsible for the overall coordination of the university assessment processes.
-The Office of Institutional Performance and Assessment (IPA) within the Office of the Provost provides assistance to FSU units during all stages of their IE assessment cycles.
-The final review and approval of entries in the IE portal is the responsibility of the Executive Vice President for Academic Affairs (or designee).
+The Office of the Provost and Executive Vice President for Academic Affairs is responsible for the overall coordination of the university IE assessment processes.
+The Office of Institutional Performance and Assessment (IPA) within the Office of the Provost provides oversight, quality maintenance, training, and assistance to all reporting units during all stages of their IE assessment cycle.
+The final review and approval of IE assessment reports is the responsibility of the Executive Vice President for Academic Affairs or authorized designee(s).

-Prior to or shortly after unit’s assessment coordinators submit the description of the IE assessment components into the IE portal, department chairs/office directors (or designees) review and approve the submissions.
-The final review and approval should be conducted by the college dean/division VP (or authorized designee).
+Typically, each academic program designates one or two faculty members as assessment coordinators who lead and manage the assessment process and implementation of improvements at the level of their academic program.
+Prior to or shortly after academic program assessment coordinators submit the description of the IE assessment components into the IE portal, department chairs or designees review and approve the submissions.
+The final review and approval should be conducted by the dean of the college or authorized designee.
 Suggested rubrics for evaluating the IE submissions are developed and distributed by the IPA Office on its website.

 We provide information about SLOs and POs to the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the regional body for the accreditation of degree-granting higher education institutions in the Southern states.
 SACSCOC accreditation is required to maintain eligibility for federal funding, including student financial aid and research grants.